Komárom-Esztergom County: Middle Ages

 The predecessor of Komárom Esztergom County, Komárom county and Esztergom county were founded by Stephen I of Hungary.
 Both counties had parts that now belong to Slovakia.
 Throughout their history the borders of the two counties were frequently modified, and they were merged several times as well.
 When the castle of Esztergom was captured by the Ottomans in 1543, the leadership of the county fled from there.
 The castles of Érsekújvár, Komárom, and Tata were the three border castles stopping the Ottoman conquest for long decades.
 During the Ottoman occupation of Hungary, Esztergom became the center of a sanjak spanning across several counties.
 Komárom county on the other hand was continuously functioning, its castle was never captured by the conquering armies.
 The general assembly of nobles in Esztergom county was reintroduced after the liberation of the city from the Ottomans, by armies led by John III Sobieski in 1696.
 The assembly was dissolved in both counties during Rákóczi's War of Independence, and then it was reformed after the war, in Esztergom county in 1710 and in Komárom county in 1712.

 Esztergom county was one of the two counties in which the leadership consisted of common nobles and not religious and political leaders (the other one being Pest-Pilis-Solt-Kiskun county).
 They were not granted the rank of lord-lieutenant unlike the leaders of other counties; they could only acquire vice-ispán and other lower ranks.
 The two counties were first merged in 1786 by Joseph II, with the new center being Tata.
 The merged county was separated after his death in 1790, and both Esztergom and Komárom were granted the rank of county center.
 The noble leadership was replaced by county commissions in both counties in May 1848.
 The county commission of Komárom county functioned until the end of the war of independence of 1848-1849, but the commission of Esztergom county was disrupted by the occupation of imperial troops on 15 January 1849.
 After the war the leadership of the counties was headed by Imperial–royal commissioners.
-In 1851 the parts of the counties that lay on the souther bank of the Danube were reorganized as Esztergom county with Esztergom as its center, and the parts on the northern bank were reorganized as Komárom county with Komárom as its center.
+In 1851 the parts of the counties that lay on the southern bank of the Danube were reorganized as Esztergom county with Esztergom as its center, and the parts on the northern bank were reorganized as Komárom county with Komárom as its center.
 These reformed counties only existed until 1860.
 After that the county commissions elected in 1848 restored them to their previous state.
 Towards the end of the 19th century, two towns in Komárom county — Lábatlan and Piszke — were added to Esztergom county, during the reorganization of counties in 1876.